top of page

 • Change the mixture every two to three days - more frequently if temperatures are over 90° F.

 • If the liquid appears cloudy or you see mold, wash the feeder thoroughly right away.
+However, you should not let your feeders get to this point.
+You should change and clean them so often that they never get cloudy or moldy.

 CLEANING